 compassionate action to end stigma & substance abuse

 tune in every day at 88.3 FM in Grand Forks, ND.

 All episodes archived on youtube: https://bit.ly/2BM9083

-In May 2016, a community gathered in a packed theatre to discuss increasing substance abuse and overdose deaths.
+In May 2016, a community gathered in a packed theatre to discuss substance abuse.

 "There's a lot of weird things we have embedded in this culture...We have a communication gap." - MeiLi Smith